-New Orleans is an embarrassment of riches in its food and music culture, as thousands of Super Bowl correspondents are currently reporting to the folks back home.
-One blessing from living in food and music central is the level of expertise to be found sitting right next to you on any given night.
-Since two of my BFF’s are experts, or BFE’s, it’s a good week share the latest news from their palates and eardrums.
-I asked Colleen Rush and Marc Stone for a bucket list of food and music respectively, and here are their choices:
+New Orleans is an embarrassment of riches in its food and music culture, as thousands of post-Katrina transplants are currently reporting to the folks back home.
+One blessing in food and music central is the level of expertise to be found sitting right next to you on any given day.
+Since two of my BFF’s are experts, or BFE’s, it’s a good week to share the latest news from their palates and eardrums.
+I asked writer / digital strategist Colleen Rush and DJ / musician Marc Stone to share the news from their palates and eardrums, and here are their choices:

 Colleen Rush, author of Low & Slow BBQ, Master the Art of BBQ in 5 Easy Lessons and The Mere Mortal’s Guide to Fine Dining, and contributor to publications from Gourmet Live to Coastal Living has 5 favorites as current as they are varied.
 Anyone who advises you to shut up and eat the lamb neck has only your best interests at heart: